 The remainder of this section will sketch some of the wide-ranging applications of a universalized republicanism, dedicated to the promotion of freedom as non-domination.
 Much of the contemporary republican program, as one would expect, bares some familial relationship with the political commitments of the classical republicans.
 There are also divergences, however.
 Contemporary civic republicans draw inspiration from the classical tradition, but they do not aim to anachronistically implement the republicanism of yore for its own sake.

 Contemporary civic republicans aim to promote freedom, understood as independence from arbitrary power.
 Roughly speaking, there are two directions from which republican freedom might be threatened.
 First, there is the obvious danger of an autocratic or despotic government assuming arbitrary powers over its subjects; this concern, and republican remedies for it, will be discussed below.
 But there is a second danger to republican freedom as well—one that concerns contemporary civic republicans just as much as the first.
-(Absent this second concern, republican policy would indeed often seem “indeterminate,” as charged by McMahon 2005.)
-This is the danger that some individuals or groups within civil society will succeed in assuming arbitrary powers over others.
+(Absent this second concern, republican policy would indeed often seem “indeterminate,” as observed by McMahon 2005 and Costa 2007.)
+This is the danger that some individuals or groups within civil society will succeed in assuming arbitrary or uncontrolled powers over others.
 A few examples will help clarify this second danger.

 This connection between the rule of law and freedom is a common theme in the classical republican literature.
-Contemporary civic republicans observe, however, that even when the rule of law is firmly established, there remain other potential dangers of which the classical republicans were less well aware.
-For example, there is the danger that basic needs deprivations will place the least advantaged members of society in a position of economic vulnerability (Pettit 1997; Viroli 2002).
-In order to satisfy their basic needs, individuals may well submit themselves to the arbitrary power of exploitative employers or become dependent on the whims of voluntary charity (Dagger 2006; Lovett 2009).
+Contemporary civic republicans observe, however, that even when the rule of law is firmly established, there remain many other potential dangers of which the classical republicans were less well aware.
+For example, there is the danger that basic needs deprivations will place the least advantaged members of society in a position of economic vulnerability (Spitz 1993; Pettit 1997; Viroli 2002).
+In order to satisfy their basic needs, individuals may well submit themselves to the arbitrary power of exploitative employers or become dependent on the whims of voluntary charity (Dagger 2006; Lovett 2009, 2010a).
 Ensuring the enjoyment of republican freedom may therefore require some public provision for otherwise unmet basic needs.

 However, contemporary civic republicans also recognize that these sorts of devices can only go so far.
 The basic reason for this is that, no matter how carefully designed, the operation and functioning of government necessarily entails considerable discretion on the part of public authorities (Pettit 1997; Richardson 2002).
 There are two especially prominent instances of this.
 First, it is clear that no matter how detailed and carefully-crafted it is, no system of explicit rules and regulations can possibly cover all contingencies and circumstances.
 It follows that discretionary authority must inevitably be left in the hands of courts, public agencies, and administrative bureaucracies.
 Second, even apart from this, there remains extensive discretion in the hands of legislatures to set public law and policy in the first place.
 A daily-changing system of rules is no better than having no rules at all.